crowdsecurity/cs-custom-bouncer/README.md

 ### Start

-If your bouncer run on the same machine as your crowdsec local API, you can start the service directly since the `install.sh` took care of the configuration.
+If your bouncer runs on the same machine as your crowdsec local API, you can start the service directly since the `install.sh` took care of the configuration.
 ```sh
 sudo systemctl start cs-custom-bouncer
 ```

-## Upgrade

 ## Upgrade